mongodb/mongo/src/mongo/logv2/README.md

 # Style guide

-### Message string
+### Message and Format string

 * Prefer pithy noun phrases or short sentence describing what is being logged
-* Avoid using replacement fields when not needed to describe meaning of log or attributes
+* Prefer providing both message without replacement fields and format string with replacement fields when writing new log messages.
+That will help the transition to good JSON logs.
 * Avoid ending with punctuation (.)

 ### Attribute names